lambdaclass/stark_compass_explorer/README.md

 - **Preserve Leading Zeros in Hash Storage**: Ensure that leading zeros are not removed when storing hashes in the database, or adapt the Search Bar to accommodate missing leading zeros.
 - **Customizable Branding**: Allow for the customization of logos, favicons, and navbar text.
-- **Enhance Integration**: Ensure easy integration with other projects and data sources without reliance on the feeder gateway.

 ### Long Term Goals:

-- **Optimize Trace Data Handling**: Eliminate the need to access the feeder gateway for trace data by either storing trace data internally or recording internal calls.
 - **Analytics**: Show statistics like TVL, historical data, plots, etc.

 ## Contributing